cytoscape/cytoscape-manual/docs/Styles.md

 ![redWhiteBlue.png](_static/images/Styles/redWhiteBlue.png)

 4A. **Choose a predefined palette from the Palette picker.**  These come from published recommendations for choosing colors in scientific and cartographic applications, such as [BrewerColors](http://colorbrewer2.org).
-Click the button in the top left of the Continuous Mapping Editor to choose from a set of palettes.
+Click the **Current Palette** button in the top left of the **Continuous Mapping Editor** to choose from a set of palettes.
 Below shows the **Set Palette** dialog to choose a full palette.

 ![setPalette.png](_static/images/Styles/setPalette.png)